-INDEMNIFYING OFFICERS OR AUDITOR
+INDEMNIFYING OFFICERS OR AUDITORS

-The Group has provided indemnities to the current directors (as named above), the company secretaries (Mr Thomas Beregi and Mr Michael Eadie) and all executives of the Group against liabilities incurred as a director, secretary or executive officer to the extent permitted by the Corporations Act 2001.
+The Group has provided indemnities to the current directors, the company secretaries (Mr Thomas Beregi and Mr Michael Eadie) and all executives of the Group against liabilities incurred as a director, secretary or executive officer to the extent permitted by the Corporations Act 2001.
 The Group will meet the full amount of any such liabilities, including costs and expenses.